lambrou/SemTerm/README.md

 ```

 And pretty much anything else you can think of.
 You are only limited by your imagination. 💭

+Join our [Discord](https://discord.gg/TQSbWnck) to discuss SemTerm and help out with development!

 ## Table of Contents 📚